An Approximation Algorithm for the Connected Maximum Coverage Problem in Directed Graphs: Introduction

-\item Our algorithm for \DRCC uses, as a subroutine, an algorithm for the \emph{node-weighted Steiner tree problem in directed graphs} (\DSteinerT).
+Our algorithm for \DRCC uses, as a subroutine, an algorithm for the \emph{node-weighted Steiner tree problem in directed graphs} (\DSteinerT).
 In particular, our algorithm requires that such a subroutine computes a tree whose cost is within a bounded factor from the optimum of the \emph{standard flow-based linear programming relaxation} of \DSteinerT.
 Previous algorithms for \DSteinerT only focus on the approximation factor with respect to the \emph{optimum} of \DSteinerT but do not ensure a bounded factor over the optimum of its relaxation~\cite{charikar1999approximation}.
 Therefore, we introduce a new algorithm for \DSteinerT that guarantees this factor to be $O(\sqrt{|V|}\log{|V|})$ (see Theorem~\ref{thDSteinerTree} in Section~\ref{sec:DSteinerT}).
 The combinatorial algorithm by Charikar et al.~\cite{charikar1999approximation} achieves a better approximation factor of $O(|R|^\epsilon)$, where $R$ is the set of terminals in the Steiner tree.
-However, we believe that this result is interesting on its own as it complements the result by Li and Laekhanukit~\cite{li2025polynomial}, who recently showed that the integrality gap of standard linear program is $\Omega(|V|^{0.0418})$.
+Our result complements the result by Li and Laekhanukit~\cite{li2025polynomial}, who recently showed that the integrality gap of the standard linear program is $\Omega(|V|^{0.0418})$.

-\item To obtain our poly-logarithmic approximation algorithm for \CBMC, we introduce another algorithm for the special case of \DSteinerT in which the input graph is made of a strongly directed component made of all non-terminal nodes and bidirected arcs between them, and the terminal nodes which only have incoming arcs.
-We call this class of instances \emph{bidirected graphs with sink terminals}.
-We give an approximation algorithm that computes a tree whose cost is a factor $O(\log|R|)$ from the optimum of its standard flow-based linear programming relaxation, where $R$ is the set of terminals (see Theorem~\ref{thDSteinerTreeSpecial} in Section~\ref{sec:DSteinerTbidirected}).
-The algorithm is a variation of the one by Klein and Ravi~\cite{klein1995nearly} for undirected graphs and is based on an improved analysis that might be of its own interest as it can be extended to other input classes.